-- A copy of the federal extension or statement showing the electronically filed extension confirmation number if no Form REV-276 is required to be filed; - Copies of Federal Forms 1099, W-2, or other documents showing PA tax withheld; - Copies of any completed PA schedules in alphabetical order; - Copies of all statements providing listings for or additional explanations of the income (loss) on the PA-41 or its schedules in the order of presentation on the PA-41 or in relation to the appropriate schedule; - Copies of all PA-20S/PA-65 Schedules RK-1, PA-20S/PA-65 Schedules NRK-1, and/or Federal 1065 or 1120S Schedules K-1 for income/loss reported from partnerships and S corporations; - Copies of any Federal 1041 Schedules K-1 for income received from other estates and/or trusts if no PA-41 Schedules RK-1 and NRK-1 are received; - A copy of Federal Form 8271 if it is required to be included with the Federal Form 1041; - Copies of Pages 1 and 2 of the Federal Form 1041 for the estate or trust; - Copies of the PA-41 Schedules RK-1 and NRK-1 for each beneficiary of the estate or trust; and - Copies of any PA Schedule G-S and/or G-L completed on behalf of the estate or trust.
+- A copy of the federal extension or statement showing the electronically filed extension confirmation number if no Form REV-276 is required to be filed; - Copies of Federal Forms 1099, W-2, or other documents showing PA tax withheld; - Copies of any completed PA schedules in alphabetical order; - Copies of all statements providing listings for or additional explanations of the income (loss) on the PA-41 or its schedules in the order of presentation on the PA-41 or in relation to the appropriate schedule;

+- Copies of all PA-20S/PA-65 Schedules RK-1, PA-20S/PA-65 Schedules NRK-1, and/or Federal 1065 or 1120S Schedules K-1 for income/loss reported from partnerships and S corporations; - Copies of any Federal 1041 Schedules K-1 for income received from other estates and/or trusts if no PA-41 Schedules RK-1 and NRK-1 are received; - Copies of Pages 1 and 2 of the Federal Form 1041 for the estate or trust; - Copies of the PA-41 Schedules RK-1 and NRK-1 for each beneficiary of the estate or trust; and - Copies of any PA Schedule G-S and/or G-L completed on behalf of the estate or trust.

 CAUTION: Assemble documents in the order above.
-Do not staple the documents together once they are assembled in the order shown above.
+Do not staple the documents.